-Welcome in Tanzania:
+Welcome to Tanzania:

 You will be met upon arrival at the airport by our driver who will guide you to the waiting vehicle and load your luggage then drive you to Arusha for the rest of your stay.
 Depending on your arrival time the day can be spent at the swimming pool relaxing or explore the city of Arusha.

-The journey today starts with an approximate two hour drive will take you from Arusha to the Tarangire National Park.
-The park is best known for its elephant herds, savannah, baobab trees, seasonal swamps and the life-giving Tarangire River.
+The journey today starts with an approximate two-hour drive will take you from Arusha to the Tarangire National Park.
+The park is best known for its elephant herds, savannah, baobab trees, seasonal swamps, and the life-giving Tarangire River.
 Animals gather at the river and giraffes, bushbucks and hartebeests are often seen.
-The park is also home to buffaloes, zebras and wildebeests which are always closely followed by a range of predators such as lions.
+The park is also home to buffaloes, zebras, and wildebeests which are always closely followed by a range of predators such as lions.
 Leopards are seen every once in a while but cheetahs are rarely spotted.
-From the open roof of the vehicle you will be able to see the landscape and watch the animals.
+From the open roof of the vehicle, you will be able to see the landscape and watch the animals.
 Late in the afternoon, you will leave the park and drive to the lodge, where you will spend the night.

-After an ealry breakfast in your camp you will start the two full days for game drives sighting wildlife in the Serengeti National Park.
-During the short rainy season in November and December the herds move from the hills in the north to the plains in the south while during the longer rainy season from April to June they return back up north.
+After an early breakfast in your camp, you will start the two full days for game drives sighting wildlife in the Serengeti National Park.
+During the short rainy season in November and December, the herds move from the hills in the north to the plains in the south while during the longer rainy season from April to June they return back up north.
 This circle of life is determined by the rainfalls and locations of the herds might vary from year to year but your guide will know where to find the animals and where to see them best.
 A visit to the Serengeti Visitor Centre is also possible.
 Here you can learn more about the history of the park and the research that is being done by the Frankfurter Zoological Society.
 You will spend two nights at the Tented Camp.

-Keep on Tanzania Safari for a Solo Traveller.
+Keep on Tanzania safari for a solo traveller.

-After breakfast you will travel from the Ngorongoro Area to the Lake Manyara National Park.
+After breakfast, you will travel from the Ngorongoro Area to the Lake Manyara National Park.

-The park is known for its over 400 bird species, primate-filled forests and grassy plains.
-A large area of the park is covered by the alkaline Lake Manyara, the seasonal breeding grounds for large colonies of flamingos and many more waterfowls.
-The park is also home to giraffes, hippos, wildebeests, impalas and groups of noisy monkeys and baboons.
-After an extensive game drive you will travel to Arusha where you will spend the night.
+The park is known for its over 400 bird species, primate-filled forests, and grassy plains.
+A large area of the park is covered by the alkaline Lake Manyara, the seasonal breeding grounds for large colonies of flamingos, and many more waterfowls.
+The park is also home to giraffes, hippos, wildebeests, impalas, and groups of noisy monkeys and baboons.
+After an extensive game drive, you will travel to Arusha where you will spend the night.